PHILADELPHIA REFLECTIONS

 Vote-swapping. {bottom quote}

 The press of business usually requires a division of labor into committees, who soon acquire special expertise.
 A chairman is selected to handle routine matters, and to negotiate compromises with overlapping committees; the chairman acquires power.
-Members differ in their degree of interest in a topic; those who have little interest in any particular outcome have an opportunity to trade their vote for assistance in another matter of much greater concern to them; why not?
-From this evolves the strategy of striving to discover what each voter wants most of all; offering assistance on that favorite topic is the first step in enlisting later support on some other issue.
-If he wants your help badly enough, he may even vote against something he really favors.
+Members differ in their degree of interest in almost any topic; those who have little interest in a particular outcome have an opportunity to trade their vote for assistance on some other matter of much greater concern to them; why not?
+From this evolves the strategy of striving to discover what each voter secretly wants most of all; offering assistance on that favorite topic is the first step in enlisting later support on some other issue.
+If he wants your help badly enough, he may even vote against something else he really favors.
 If he wants to be chairman of a committee important to his interest, it may even be possible to force him to vote for something he privately hates.
 Vote-swapping is the fundamental currency of legislative trading, and it is sometimes a loathsome business.
 But just try to imagine George Washington swapping votes to become chairman of a committee, or to enact an appropriation; it couldn't happen.

 One suspects it did happen, at least once.
-Washington badly wanted the nation's capitol to be across the Potomac river from his plantation.
+Washington badly wanted the nation's capital to be across the Potomac River from his plantation.
 Indeed, he wanted the Potomac River to be the main commercial highway of the nation to the Great Lakes and the Mississippi.
-He never said he wanted the nation's capital to be named after him, but he did not dissent a great deal, either.
+He never said he wanted the nation's capital to be named after him, but he did not object a great deal, either.
 When there was quibbling about the location of the White House, the old surveyor went there himself and laid it out with a surveyor's transit.
-Washington wanted Virginia to be the biggest most important state in the union; three of the first four presidents were Virginians.
+Washington wanted Virginia to be the biggest most important state in the union; four of the first five presidents were Virginians.
 And so, when Hamilton and Jefferson negotiated the Compromise of 1790, everyone knew what Washington's feelings were.
-The revolutionary debts of Virginia became federally assumed, in return for relocating the capital from the banks of the Delaware to the banks of the Potomac.
+The revolutionary debts of Virginia became federal debts, in return for relocating the capital from the banks of Delaware to the banks of the Potomac.
 Robert Morris was fit to be tied.
 Washington stood aloof and uninvolved.
-Anyone who has ever been involved in one of these compromises knows that some participants see nothing wrong with it, while others hate themselves for having anything to do with it.
-In fact, the legislators who are most offended by vote-swapping are the ones who once somehow got unwillingly dragged into it, and never entirely forgave themselves.
-Natural politicians like Madison, however, are irked by those who criticize such a natural and effective process, whose successes are everywhere to be noted.
-While no one can read the minds of these two founding fathers, there seems little doubt they were on different sides of this enduring division in the personality types of people in public office, and therefore heading for a collision when a sufficiently major issue arose.
+Anyone who has ever been involved in one of these compromises knows that some participants see nothing wrong with it, while others hate themselves forever, for having had anything to do with it.
+In fact, the legislators most offended by vote-swapping are the ones who once somehow got unwillingly dragged into it, and never entirely forgave themselves.
+Natural politicians like Madison, however, are irked by those who criticize such a natural and effective process, whose successes are everywhere to be listed.
+While no one can read the minds of these two founding fathers, there seems little doubt they were on different sides of this enduring division in the personality types of people in public office and therefore headed for a collision whenever a sufficiently major issue arose.

 {top quote}

 The issue was major, all right.
-It was the question of whether this proud new nation was going to join the Industrial Revolution, for all its smoke and crowding, greed and striving.
+It was the question of whether this proud new nation was going to join the Industrial Revolution, with all its smoke and crowding, greed and striving.
 Or whether it was going to sweep majestically along with the romantic movement of the day, the happy farmer and the noble savage, spreading out on a bountiful endless continent.
-To some extent, this was an echo of the French Revolution which so enthralled Madison's best friend Thomas Jefferson, drawing on the conflict between England and France in our own rather recent revolution.
+To some extent, this was an echo of the French Revolution which so enthralled Madison's best friend Thomas Jefferson, drawing the conflict between England and France into our own rather recent revolution.
 Great Britain was a century ahead of France in the Industrial Revolution, which originated north of Manchester where William Penn's Quakers came from.
 Yes, factories were sort of polluting and crowded, certainly enough to get Marx and Engels excited.
-But there was another undeniable truth: England was richer, was acquiring a world empire, had a bigger navy, and was soon to beat Napoleon at Waterloo.
-It was rather easy to prove to George Washington that an economically strong nation was likely to be militarily strong as well.
-Eventually, the point would be brought home to Robert E. Lee.
-American tourists in Europe today echo the sentiment when they chose an itinerary: no churches, and no museums, please.
+But there was another undeniable truth: England soon got richer, acquired a world empire, had a bigger navy, and was soon to beat Napoleon at Waterloo.
+It was rather easy to prove to George Washington that an economically stronger nation was likely to be militarily stronger as well.
+Eventually, the point would even be forcibly brought home to Robert E. Lee.
+American tourists in Europe today echo the sentiment when they chose a vacation itinerary: no churches, and no museums, please.
+But to be fair to the Virginians, the point was not at all obvious in 1790.
+Virginia owned what are now three states, and held significant claims to what is now five more.
+Why would Virginians have any interest in dirty factories or the grubby strivings of immigrant merchants?

-Still another historical curiosity emerges from this ten years of Philadelphia as the nation's capital, which is really our national epic poem, waiting for its Homer to write it.
+Still another historical curiosity emerges from the twenty-five years of Philadelphia as the new nation's capital, which is really our national epic poem, waiting for its Homer to compose it.
 Just about everybody at the Convention agreed the national government had to be strengthened; the state legislatures were going to ruin us.
 Madison, representing the views of the landowner aristocracy, was also afraid the national government could get too strong and ruin them by disturbing private property ownership.
-Hamilton didn't care about land, he cared about money; he wouldn't mind a King if one was necessary to get things done.
+Hamilton didn't care about the land, he cared about money; he wouldn't mind a King if one was necessary to get things done.
 It should be remembered that feudalism was largely based on the king's right to reassign land ownership in return for military support.
-The genius of the evolving American form of government was to leave land ownership in private hands, while creating a new power center in banking and finance.
-So it eventually evolved that Madison and his friends from Appalachia wanted to limit the powers of the national government strictly to those few areas where we needed them strong; enumerated powers were the result.
-The Federalists following Hamilton, stretched enumerated power as far as it would reach with extra "implied" powers.
+The genius of the evolving American form of government was to leave land ownership in private hands while creating a new power center in banking and finance.
+So it eventually evolved that Madison and his friends from Appalachia wanted to limit the powers of the national government strictly to those few areas where we needed it strong; enumerated powers were the result.
+The Federalists following Hamilton stretched enumerated power as far as it would reach with extra "implied" powers, together with their "emanations and penumbras".
 If you were to defend the nation, you needed a navy; eventually, it would be implied you needed an air force, maybe atom bombs.
-Increasing Federalism was the driving force of the Republican Party down to the time of Franklin Roosevelt, indeed down to the moment when the Philadelphian Owen Roberts tipped the Supreme Court majority in favor of eliminating the commerce clause.
-Since that time, the Republican descendants of Alexander Hamilton have sought to shrink and restrain the federal powers and bureaucracy, while the political descendants of James Madison have sought to populate Virginia with civil servants up to and beyond the Piedmont.
+Increasing Federalism was the driving force of the Republican Party down to the time of Franklin Roosevelt, indeed down to the moment when the Philadelphian Owen Roberts tipped the Supreme Court majority in favor of eliminating "the commerce clause".
+Since that time, the Republican descendants of Alexander Hamilton have sought to shrink and restrain federal powers and bureaucracy, while the political descendants of James Madison have sought to populate Virginia with civil servants up to and beyond Piedmont.
 Both Madison and Hamilton must be turning in the grave about the way this topic evolved.
 But the power being struggled for is all commercial power; ownership control of land remains off the political table.
-Perhaps the day will come when fresh land stops seeming unlimited, making monopoly control of it seem more threatening.
+Perhaps the day will come when fresh land no longer seems unlimited, making monopoly control of it seem more threatening.
 More likely, the agricultural economy will nearly vanish, taking its power struggles along with it.
+The paradox emerges that increased productivity will likely shrivel the importance of manufacturing as well, leaving both farm and factory as relics of the past.
+The test of a constitution is how well it adapts to an unknown future.